• HOME

 Desserts: Candy

-Sweet Mochi
+Roni's Sweet Mochi

-Another recipe to enhance your reading of the Natalie Seachrist Hawaiian Mysteries...
+Sweet recipes to enhance your reading of the Natalie Seachrist Hawaiian Mysteries...

 The Islands of Hawai'i offer a multi-cultural lifestyle that embraces far more than the regions of pan-Pacifica!
 Workers from Portugal and Scotland joined those who may be more familiar to you, who came from China, Japan, and the Philippines.
 This sweet treat for your next Pāʻina comes to you from my friend Roni Schack of Mililani on the island of Oʻahu.
 I think you'll find it ideal for the end of any meal...or to add to a celebration's dessert table!